Whether you’re taking part in Dry January, or just committing to drinking less after Christmas excess, you don’t have to go without a refreshing pint.

 What does the future hold for the company?

-2022 was a huge year for Lucky Saint, and we recently achieved a two year goal of attaining our B-Corp certification, which has put us on the path to putting people and planet before profit.
-In 2023 we will strive to be the definitive alcohol free beer brand in the UK, expanding across Europe, and all whist continuing to make sustainability second nature.
+The last few years have been huge year for Lucky Saint, and we recently achieved a two year goal of attaining our B-Corp certification, which has put us on the path to putting people and planet before profit.
+We continue to be the definitive alcohol free beer brand in the UK, expanding across Europe, and all whist continuing to make sustainability second nature.

 The Working Boat are proud to serve Lucky Saint on draught.
 Why not pop in and try it for yourself!